raniaamina/inkporter/README.md

   simply, you can do it by go to Control Panel -> System and Security -> System -> Advanced System Settings -> Environment Variables, then double click on "Path" System Variable and add the directories if you use Windows 8.1 and below, separate each directory with semicolon (;) like C:\Windows;C:\Users\username\libwebp\bin

 If the installation is correct, you'll find Inkporter menu on Extensions -> Export -> Inkporter.
-Please make sure you're coppying right version of Inkporter, we provide two version of inkporter which is for Inkscape 0.9x and Inkscape 1.0 version.
+Please make sure you're copying right version of Inkporter, we provide two version of inkporter which is for Inkscape 0.9x and Inkscape 1.0 version.

 ## How to Export Your Objects with Inkporter
 * Group your objects